 “I don’t know,” a young wife said softly.
 “These Israelites are fierce fighters, and I’ve heard that their God is powerful and has crushed many cities.
 They call their God the Almighty.”

 “Almighty or not, my husband and I are packing up to leave tomorrow.”
 This woman’s face was wrinkled and kind.
 “The nation of Israel utterly destroyed Sihon and Og, and you know how well-fortified those cities were.”

 The first woman who had spoken noticed Rahab watching them.
 She turned and whispered something spiteful to the group of women and pointed to Rahab, and some of the women burst into laughter.
 Beneath her veil, Rahab felt her face grow hot.
 She lowered her eyes and turned homeward.
 As she trudged in the street, her dream came rushing back.

-Salmon turned and snapped the twig that was poking him.
+Salmon snapped the twig that was poking him.
 “Ral,” he whispered.
 “Have you found one yet?”

 Ral turned to his companion.
 “I can’t figure out which one to choose.
 That one,” he pointed to the window in the wall nearest to them.
 “Has many children in it.
 That won’t do.
-That house has a wife who is constantly quarreling.
+The house next to it has a wife who is constantly quarreling.
 That won’t work either.”

 “What about that one?”
 Salmon pointed at a house on the city wall that had some dark markings around the window.

 Ral looked at Salmon in amusement.
 “You are new to spying.
 That’s a prostitute’s house.”